emoffee/Hyonotes/AWS/BigDataSpecialty/Labs/Redshift_for_analysis/README.md

-# Redshift to analyze data
+# Use Redshift to analyze data

 The main goal of this lab is to create a Redshift cluster, copy data into the instance, and analyze the data by using SQL commands.